danjac/django-saas-starter/README.md

     cookiecutter https://github.com/danjac/cookiecutter-django-turbolinks-tailwind

-Change to your project directory and copy the file .env.example to .env.
-Set the **SECRET_KEY**.
-You can change the AWS settings when you need to deploy to production.
+Change to the generated directory and copy the file .env.example to .env.
+You must set the **SECRET_KEY**!
+AWS settings should be set before deploying to production, but are not required to get started in local development.

 Build your docker environment: